buzzfrog/kustomize-presentation/presentation/presentation.md

 * Kubernetes on the Edge in a Manufacturing setting
 * GitOps / Flux
 * Repository structure that manage workloads and clusters (and more)
+* This tool can help you in all kubernetes engagements where you need to install and manage more complex workloads.
+  * It can be how to separate Dev/Test/Prod environment
+  * When you want to use Azure Arc Flux extension
 <br/>
 <br/>
 <br/>